 The Policy Lean Canvas has a number of boxes which should be filled in the following order:

-What is the problem you are trying to solve?
+What is the problem you are trying to solve, or the opportunity you are trying to realise?
 Try to be as specific as possible.

 Who would benefit from this policy?
 How?
 Who are the other people affected, positively or negatively from the policy?